pangzineng/Github-Action-One-Click-Docker/README.md

 1. (optional) filter the branch for action
 2. login to your Docker Registry
 3. build your docker image
-4. tag the image with `latest`, `sha` of the commit, `ref` of the commit, or with your own tag
+4. tag the image with `latest`, `sha` of the commit, `ref` of the commit, or your own tag
-5. push the image to your registry
+5. push all tags of the image to your registry

 Such that you don't have to run 5 different actions, which require the same environment setup (basically Docker) to be repeated again and again.